 If possible, try to work with a Chartered financial adviser.
 Chartered Financial Planner status is awarded to advisers reaching a high level of qualification, and a minimum number of years practicing as a Financial Planner by the Chartered Insurance Institute in the UK.

-2. Ask for adequate capitalisation and indemnity insurance
+2. Ask for adequate capitalization and indemnity insurance

 3. Choose fee-based advice over commission-based advice